mattermost/docs/source/manage/cloud-data-export.rst

 Mattermost Workspace Migration
 ==============================

-This document outlines the process for migrating from Mattermost Cloud to a Mattermost self-hosted deployment.
+This document outlines the process for migrating from Mattermost Cloud to a Mattermost self-hosted instance.
 In the future, a process for migrating from Mattermost self-hosted to Mattermost Cloud will also be documented and provided here.

 Migrating between two installations is the same process regardless as to whether the source or destination of the migration is in the Cloud or self-hosted. **These steps will work for any Mattermost instance**, as long as the instances involved have a version of Mattermost later than 5.33.